dmorse/pscfpp/README.md

 ## History

-The current C++/CUDA version of PSCF originated as a completely rewritten version of an older Fortran SCFT program of the same name.
-The Fortran PSCF version builds a single program that was designed for SCFT analysis of systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
+The current C++/CUDA version of PSCF originated as a rewritten version of an older Fortran SCFT program of the same name.
+The Fortran PSCF package builds a single program that was designed for SCFT analysis of systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
 The current C++/CUDA version is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
-The Fortran PSCF program is still available in a separate github.com repository at https://github.com/dmorse/pscf.
-The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and many important new capabilities, as discussed below.
+The Fortran PSCF package is still available in a separate github.com repository at https://github.com/dmorse/pscf.
+The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF version, and several important new capabilities, as discussed below.

 Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include the following:

-   - The current version is an extensible package of several programs that are designed for different types of spatial domain and/or different types of hardware, implemented within a common framework.

    - The current version can perform stochastic PS-FTS calculations as well as SCFT.